mjenior/riptide/README.md

 # riptide
-Reaction Inclusion by Parsimonious usage, Transcript Distribution, and Exploration of topology
+Reaction Inclusion by Parsimonious usage and Transcript Distribution